With lockdowns ending around the world, many countries have started to ease border restrictions and reopen for international tourists.

 On July 16, Bulgaria added more countries like the UK and Canada to the list!

 We have a complete list of countries that can visit first, what's open, and everything else you need to know about Bulgaria's reopening.

-Costa Rica will reopen its borders for tourism on August 1, 2020, allowing tourists from select low-risk countries.
+Costa Rica will reopen its borders for tourism on August 1, 2020, allowing tourists from Canada, United Kingdom and the European Union.

 Here's everything we know about Costa Rica's reopening